ramjam97/ram-state-js/README.md

 # RamState
 RamState is a lightweight state management library designed specifically for vanilla JavaScript.
 It provides a simple and efficient way to manage and update state without the need for additional frameworks.
-It supports both direct and functional updates, offers easy state retrieval, and allows side effects to be triggered on state changes.
+It supports both direct and functional updates, offers easy state retrieval, allows side effects to be triggered on state changes, and includes version tracking.

 ## Features

-- Setters: Update state directly or using a function.
+- **Setters:** Update state directly or using a function.
-- Getters: Retrieve the current state using a method or a property.
+- **Getters:** Retrieve the current state using a method or a property.
-- Side Effects: Execute functions whenever the state changes.
+- **Side Effects:** Execute functions whenever the state changes.
+- **Version Tracking:** Track the version of the state with each update.

 ## Usage/Examples